 It's no secret that Sean Couturier is a young player, still in the process of developing.
 I couldn't even pour him a glass of the whiskey I'm currently drinking without committing a misdemeanor.
 As a prospect, he was highly touted for his scoring ability.
 His play without the puck was just another nice thing to list in his scouting report.
 That defensive play, however, was the thing that gained him league-wide respect, and even Calder trophy consideration last season.
 He started a team-low 40% of his shifts in the offensive zone during the regular season, while playing most of those shifts against top competition.
 As the season went on, and especially during the playoffs, he ate up monster amounts of time on the PK as part of a unit that would finish 7th in the NHL.
 He played 77 games, and spend 14 minutes in the penalty box.
-And despite +/- being an arbitrary stat, he was second on the team with a +18.
+And despite +/- being a somewhat unreliable stat, he was second on the team with a +18.
 These things are not typical of 19 year old NHLers.
 Something like this (http://espn.go.com/nhl/story/_/id/8743982/riley-sheahan-detroit-red-wings-prospect-pleads-guilty-drunken-driving) would have been more likely.
 This kid was impressive enough that when talk emerged of a potential straight-up trade for Bobby Ryan, Flyers fans (and maybe GMs) were saying no.

 After a rookie year that displayed such incredible potential, it would only be expected that playing time would help to continue his development.
 Unfortunately, that hasn't been the case, and I believe it has been to the team's detriment.